Storer College: Armory buildings and land

 According to a bill signed by President Andrew Johnson on December 15, 1868, the U.S. Government donated to the new Storer College the buildings which became the core of its campus, including the building where Brackett had been teaching his classes.
 These were four sturdy but vacant buildings—Lockwood House, Brackett House, Morrell House, and the original Anthony Hall—built as housing for workers and managers at the Armory.
 The College also received the land these buildings were on, which became its campus.

 The College was dedicated on December 22, 1869.

-The "College" of Storer College
+"College" of Storer College

 When founded and for most of its existence, Storer did not offer what in the 21st century would be deemed a college education or college credits.
 Numerous other colleges, such as Tougaloo College, New-York Central College, West Virginia Wesleyan College, and Oberlin College, also offered instruction at a pre-college level.
 They were running in essence college-preparatory schools; in the 19th century, in many areas there were no schools preparing students for college.
 Even in the 20th century, most "junior colleges for Negroes" delivered primarily high-school-level instruction.